Stephenville DWI Attorney

 - If you are over the age of 21, and you are a commercial driver, then the legal alcohol limit in Texas is lower, at .04%.

 - If you are under the age of 21, then the legal alcohol limit in Texas is at its lowest limitation level, at .02%.

 When an officer of the law thinks that a driver is behaving in an intoxicated manner, that official will usually ask the driver to take something known as a field sobriety test.
 The information provided by the National Highway Traffic Safety Administration (NHTSA) demonstrates that the Standardized Field Sobriety Test is composed of three distinct tests.

 These three field sobriety tests which are designed to determine intoxication levels include:

 You are allowed to refuse any test which the police officer demands of you.
 In many instances, people might have medical conditions or mental, emotional, or physical contexts that would falsely represent their actual alcohol content level.
 However, even though it is entirely within your right to refuse, officers often retaliate by suspending your license under an Administrative License Revocation or Suspension.

 The consequences of this are severe since you cannot even travel to the supermarket for essential needs when your license is suspended.
-Immediately contact the Law Offices of Brady L. Pendleton for help with an administrative hearing to help fight this suspension.
+Immediately contact our criminal defense lawyer at the Law Offices of Brady L. Pendleton for help with an administrative hearing to help fight this suspension.